shierc/oTree/blog.md

 pip install -r requirements_base.txt
 ```

-Thanks to the users who reported the above issues,
+Thanks to the users who reported the above issue.

-and to those who contributed translations to different languages!
+#### 2015-07-14: New version available

+Here are some changes:

+* Fixed problem where users got stuck on a waiting page
+* Added `otree runprodserver` command
+* Made timeout work even if browser window is closed
+* Implemented `Group.in_all_rounds()` and `Group.in_previous_rounds()`
+* Fixed bug in MTurk payment
+* Made time limit always display
+* Cleaned up MTurk settings
+* Several other MTurk fixes

 #### 2015-06-11: New version available